ietf-wg-keytrans/draft-arch/draft-mcmillion-keytrans-architecture.md

 own.
 The exact mechanism for rejecting requests, and possibly explaining the reason for rejection, is left to the application.

-# Client Operations
+# User Interactions

+As discussed in {{protocol-overview}}, KT follows a client-server architecture.
+This means that all user interaction is directly with the Service Provider.
+The operations that can be executed by a user are as follows:

+1. **Search:** Performs a lookup on a specific key in the most recent version of the log.
+Users may request either a specific version of the key, or the most recent version available.
+If the key-version pair exists, the server returns the corresponding value and a proof of inclusion.
+2. **Update:** Adds a new key-value pair to the log, for which the server returns a proof of inclusion.
+Note that this means that new values are added to the log immediately and are not queued for later insertion with a batch of other values.
+3. **Monitor:** While Search and Update are run by the user as necessary, monitoring is done in the background on a recurring basis.
+It both checks that the log is continuing to behave honestly (all previously returned keys remain in the tree) and that no changes have been made to keys owned by the user without the user's knowledge.

+These operations are executed over an application-provided transport layer, where the transport layer enforces access control by blocking queries which are not allowed:

-TODO: Diagram showing a key update request over an application-provided transport layer getting accepted / rejected
+TODO diagram showing a search request over an application-provided transport layer getting accepted / rejected

-- Explain monitoring: it proves that a previous lookup wasn't hidden from the database history, not that a key hasn't changed

 ## Out-of-Band Communication

 It is sometimes possible for a Transparency Log to present forked views of data to different users.
 This means that, from an individual user's perspective, a log may appear to be operating correctly in the sense that all of a user's requests succeed and proofs verify correctly.
 However, the Transparency Log has presented a view to the user that's not globally consistent with what it has shown other users.
 As such, the log may be able to associate data with keys without the key owner's awareness.

 The protocol is designed such that users always remember the last `TreeHead` that they observed when querying the log, and require subsequent queries to